It's A Trap – Primer

 Cory Sex: Joel’s little blues vocal makes me smile every time.
 Too much soul for his little body.
 Also, the ending of this song (like with “The Last Song” off of DLTTUA!) always gives me goosebumps and chills.
 I love everybody singing together.
 So much hope.

-One thought on “It's A Trap – Primer”
+One response to “It's A Trap – Primer”